Tegra Tshabola

-Tegra Tshabola (born January 24, 2004) is an American college football offensive guard for the Ohio State Buckeyes.
+Tegra Tshabola (born January 24, 2004) is an American college football guard for the Kentucky Wildcats.
+He previously played for the Ohio State Buckeyes.

 Early life

 Tshabola attended Lakota West High School in West Chester, Ohio.
 He was rated as a four-star recruit, the 10th offensive tackle, and the 114th overall player in the class of 2022.
 Tshabola committed to play college football for the Ohio State Buckeyes over offers from schools such as Kentucky, Louisville, LSU, Michigan, Oregon, and Oklahoma.

 College career

 As a freshman in 2022, Tshabola appeared in four games for the Buckeyes.
-During the 2023 season, he played in 13 games in a reserve role.
+In 2023, he played in 13 games in a reserve role.
 Heading into the 2024 season, Tshabola competed for a starting spot on the Buckeye's offensive line.

-Off the field, Tshabola has engaged in "Name,Image, and Likeness" (NIL) deals, including partnerships with Ohio State-focused collectives such as The Foundation and The 1870 Society, and also utilizes the fan-engagement platform RallyFuel.
+Off the field, Tshabola has engaged in Name, Image, and Likeness (NIL) deals, including partnerships with Ohio State-focused collectives such as The Foundation and The 1870 Society.

+Tshabola transferred to Kentucky after the 2025 season.